flaviocappelli/gentoo-desktop/README.md

-This repository contains the configuration of my Gentoo desktop (Ryzen 5900X, multilib, PLASMA 6, systemd), in particular my kernel configuration, portage settings, other modified /etc files and a small local overlay.
+This repository contains the configuration of my Gentoo desktop (Ryzen 5900X, multilib, PLASMA 6, systemd), in particular my kernel configuration, portage settings, other modified /etc files, a small local overlay and some scripts used to simplify system maintenance (see the /root/SYSTEM/BIN folder).

 Don't use these files blindly, adapt them to your hardware and needs!
 <br/>